 This book describes how to install an openCRX Server with the IzPack cross-platform installer (works on Windows, Linux, Mac OS, etc.).
 Please note that this is a guide to set up a runtime environment suitable for evaluation and testing purposes.
-It is not recommended to use this configuration without additional configuration for a production site.
+If you intend to use openCRX in a production environment it is recommended that you migrate to one of the recommended database management systems (see guide "How to migrate openCRX database").